Fact-checked

 • interleukin-6 (il-6)

-• colony-stimulating factor 1 (CSF1)
+• colony stimulating factor 1 (CSF1)

-• beta1, α-glycoprotein (SP1)
+• beta1,-glycoprotein (SP1)

-• eosinophilic main protein pMBP
+• eosinophil basic protein pMBP

-• soluble PP1-20 proteins
+• soluble proteins PP1-20

 • membrane-binding proteins and enzymes